-David M. Cote, our current Chairman and former CEO, will retire from the Honeywell Board at the April 2018 shareowners' meeting.
+David M. Cote, our current Chairman and former CEO, will retire from the Honeywell Board in April at the 2018 Annual Meeting of Shareowners.
 After careful consideration, Honeywell's Board of Directors determined that it is in the best long-term interests of shareowners to appoint CEO Darius E. Adamczyk as Chairman after Mr. Cote's retirement.
 The Board fully understands the importance of this Board leadership decision to its shareowners and has thoroughly explored the benefits and challenges of having Mr. Adamczyk serve as both Chairman and CEO through an open-minded and unbiased decision-making process.